iamllanero/reckon/README.md

 - Augments data with spam detection, address tags, and transaction URLs
 - Consolidates to `output/flatten.csv`
 - Provides a number of work outputs in `output/work`
+- The most important output is `output/work/flatten_receive_tokens.toml` which shows how the spam detection is working (or not working)
 - Uses `config/wallets.toml` for wallet addresses
 - Uses `config/tags.toml` for address tagging
 - Depends on `debank` module for working with the API and object model